emhedlin/bim_2020/README.md

 ## Breeding Success

 Given a site was occupied, we modeled the chance that each site successfully reared young using mixed logistic models.
-We examined potential spatial patterns in breeding success by estimating correlations across a spatial matern mesh with INLA (first image).
+We examined potential spatial patterns in breeding success via matern covariance.
 Three types of spatial patterns were estimated:
 * the pattern remains the same across all years
 * the pattern changes with each year (iid)
 * the pattern changes from year to year with temporal correlation of one step (AR1)